 Wikimedia features a fairly extensive list of categories, from nature to engineering, and there is even a public domain category to greater filter your results.
 When using the search bar in the upper-right corner, try entering “PD” before your search term to limit the results exclusively to public domain images.
 For instance, try searching “PD Abraham Lincoln” to show only public domain images of the late president.

 Flickr doesn’t just house millions and millions of protected images.
-It is also a great source for finding Creative Commons-licensed material and some that has made its way into the public domain spectrum, as well.
+It is also a great source for finding Creative Commons-licensed material and some that have made its way into the public domain spectrum, as well.
 The site features a wide array of images and the comprehensive search function allows you to sift through images much quicker than the built-in image browser.

 Many images on Flickr are free to use as long as you credit the photographer.
 After typing a term into the search bar, use the drop-down menu on the upper left that says “any license” and select the use you are looking for to sort the images.
 Like the rest of the sites in our roundup, it’s best to avoid any legal trouble by looking at what the original content owner’s restrictions on the image are.
 Some images on Flickr aren’t subject to copyright at all and thereby can be used for anything (including commercial purposes), while others merely require a simple attribution or hyperlink back to the source.
 Be sure to check out the Library of Congress’ photostream, if you happen to be looking for a great collection of historical images.

-If you’re looking for a place to download a collection of resources for both personal and commercial projects, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
+If you’re looking for a place to download a collection of resources for designing a personal or commercial website, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
 IM Free bills itself as “a curated collection of free web design resources, all for commercial use,” meaning that the assets can be used in for-profit websites.
 However, it’s important to note the commercial use clause, as many images and textures are free to download but lack a free license.
 Unlike our previous pick, Textures.com, IM Free has a stronger concentration on stock images and offers a variety of tools for designers, including templates, icons, and buttons.
 On the stock photography side, IM Free handles all model and location releases, so you don’t have to — just make sure to verify if the image you’re using requires attribution.

 Unsplash has come a long way since its humble beginnings.
 Although it initially lacked a search button and distinct image categories, it has since expanded upon its Tumblr-like design, allowing you to quickly browse new images and scour the site based on image tags, collections, and users.
 Despite these recent changes, however, the Unsplash library still features a wide array of high-resolution photos submitted by different users.
 Photos vary from animal close-ups and landscapes to automobiles and intimate portraits, and a host of curated and featured collections give you a means of browsing an assortment of broader topics — weddings, silhouettes, computers, etc. It remains one of the best for casual browsing, too, as the images are a bit “artsier” than those on other stock sites.
 Now, if only the site’s image library was a bit more extensive.

 Dreamstime has a similar look and feel to Shutterstock, but includes a selection of free photos as well.
 The site does ask for a user sign-in, and there are some photos that require credits to download, but it does have a substantial selection of free images.
 In fact, compared to the other sites in our roundup, Dreamstime has the best variety, given it pulls from Creative Commons and many other websites.
 The search is accurate, too, so long as you keep your search queries broad.
 It also offers a slew of generic categories to browse through, if you’re looking for something less specific.
+Most of the free images also require attribution — and be prepared for the ads to actually buy an image from the stock photography company.

 Unlike waterfalls or puppies, photos of space can be more difficult to capture for the home photographer.
 That said, NASA is the place to go to for all of your cosmic and otherworldly needs.
 The independent agency offers mind-blowing photos it has captured over the years, entirely for free.
 The site also has a number of galleries you can browse if you’re in need of something specific.
 Whether it’s retro shots of Neil Armstrong on the moon, photos that highlight the surface of Mars, or something more recent, NASA probably has you covered.
 And if you’re in need of rocket images or those relating to other spacecraft, check out SpaceX’s Flickr page.